 Coordinating Committee – Coordinates all efforts between committees, tracks funding, and sets meeting times and agendas.

-Woody Invasive Control and Restoration Committee – Works on woody invasive removal and follow-up restoration efforts on both public and private lands.
+Riparian Restoration Committee – Works on woody invasive removal, erosion control, follow-up riparian restoration, and monitoring efforts on both public and private lands.

 Committees meet about every other month, based on need of current activities.
 Yearly work plans are established at the beginning of each year, and proposed to the full partnership for approval before actions take place.
 Committees are open to the public and anyone can join.